misscreeptoe/pylon/README.md

 ## Build Verification

+It's not possible to deterministically verify the distributed archives directly because the hash changes depending on the time that the archive was created.
+So, for now, the best we can do is verify the files that go into the archive.

 ### Windows

 Build verification on Windows must be run directly on Windows using Powershell, not on WSL.